gatling/gatling/src/sphinx/general/simulation_setup.rst

 Global Pause configuration
 ==========================

-The pauses can be configure on ``Simulation`` with a bunch of methods:
+The pauses can be configured on ``Simulation`` with a bunch of methods:

 * ``disablePauses``: disable the pauses for the simulation
 * ``constantPauses``: the duration of each pause is precisely that specified in the ``pause(duration)`` element.